 The State Constitution provides that GOB's must be authorized by law and ratified by the voters.
 Generally, the Constitution permits authorization of GOB's only for capital improvements.
 The legal provisions regarding GOB's are contained in Section 8, Article IX of the Alaska Constitution and AS 37.15, the State Bonding Act.
 The amount and timing of a bond sale must be approved by the State Bond Committee.
-There is no statutory limit on the amount of State GOB's that may be authorized. \$110,348,242 in authorized GOB's remained unissued at June 30, 2020.
-On August 5, 2020, the State issued GOB Series 2020A that funded the remaining authorization under the 2012 Transportation Bond Act.
+There is no statutory limit on the amount of State GOB's that may be authorized.

-As of June 30, 2020, the State had issued GOB's 66 times since statehood, raising over \$3 billion.
+As of June 30, 2021, the State had issued GOB's 67 times since statehood, raising approximately \$3 billion.
 In addition, the State assumed the outstanding debt of the Territory of Alaska as GOB's of the State.
 In 1959, the Territorial debt was \$2.9 million.
-As of June 30, 2020, the State had \$624.9 million in GOB's outstanding as shown in Table 1.1.
+Most recently, on August 5, 2020, the State issued the GOB Series 2020A which funded the remaining authorization under the 2012 Transportation Bond Act.

-The interest cost on State bond issues is determined by several factors, the major factor being the general level of interest rates in the global economy.
+The interest cost on State bond issues is determined by several factors, the major variable being the general level of interest rates in the global economy.
 However, the credit rating assigned to an issuer and the related investor assessment of credit risk are important factors.
-The State's credit rating improved from Baa1/A in 1973 to AAA/AAA/Aaa in 2013 and as of December 2020 ratings were AA-/A+/Aa3 from S&P Global Ratings, Fitch Ratings, and Moody's Investors Service, respectively.
+The State's credit rating improved from Baa1/A in 1973 to AAA/AAA/Aaa in 2013, began a gradual deterioration beginning in 2015, and as of December 2021 ratings were AA-/A+/Aa3 from S&P Global Ratings, Fitch Ratings, and Moody's Investors Service, respectively.